BindBC/bindbc-common/README.md

 BindBC-Common is not configured to compile with BetterC compatibility by default.
 Users of packages dependent on BindBC-Common should not configure BindBC-Common directly.
 Those packages have their own configuration options that will select the appropriate loader configuration.

 Implementers of bindings using BindBC-Common can make use of two configurations:
-* `nobc`, which does not enable BetterC, and is the default.
+* `noBC`, which does not enable BetterC, and is the default.
-* `yesbc` enables BetterC.
+* `yesBC` enables BetterC.

 Binding implementers should typically provide four configuration options.
-Two for static bindings (BetterC and non-BetterC), and two for dynamic bindings using the `nobc` and `yesbc` configurations of BindBC-Common:
+Two for static bindings (BetterC and non-BetterC), and two for dynamic bindings using the `noBC` and `yesBC` configurations of BindBC-Common:

 |     ┌      |  DRuntime  |   BetterC   |
 |-------------|------------|-------------|